 According to 18 USC Section 1001 it is illegal to knowingly and willfully making any materially fictitious, false, or fraudulent statement or representation in any matter within the jurisdiction of the executive, judicial and legislative branch of the United States.

-In the context of 18 USC 1001 a statement, can be either written or oral.
-The representation or statement is not required to be legally mandated or be rendered under oath to violate 18 USC Section 1001.
-It also doesn’t have to be received by the government or made directly to the government.
+In the context of 18 USC 1001 a statement, can be either be in writing or oral.
+The representation or statement is not a requirement to be a legal mandate or be under oath to violate 18 USC Section 1001.
+It also doesn’t have to receive by the government or made directly to the government.

 In the context of 18 USC Section 1001 charge, willfulness means that the defendant intentionally and voluntarily provided facts that were incorrect.
 Untrue statements or incorrect facts provided result of misunderstanding, confusion, honest mistakes, or faulty recollection don’t rise to the level of willfulness.